Montclair Hit-And-Run Accident Attorneys

 Yes.
 If another vehicle strikes your parked car, and you can identify the driver, their insurance should be liable for the damages.
 However, your insurance may provide coverage if the perpetrator remains unidentified.
 If you have collision coverage or UM/UIM coverage, your insurer may be able to compensate you for the damages.

 If you encounter difficulties with your insurance claim, our Montclair hit-and-run accident attorneys can help.
-We can advocate on your behalf to ensure you receive a fair settlement.
+We can advocate on your behalf to pursue an appropriate settlement.

 Can I File For A Hit-And-Run Accident Claim If I’m Undocumented?